josvme/stock-dinkan/src/main/docs/Plan.md

 [x] Implement trend template from mark minervini

+[x] Implement fundamental data from yfinance (Python)

+[x] Implement stock data from yahoo finance as data from Alpaca is not split adjusted

-[] Write tests for SyncLatestDataWithYahooFinance as it doesn't work well on Sundays
+[x] Write tests for SyncLatestDataWithYahooFinance as it doesn't work well on Sundays

 [] Write analysis where volume reduces a lot and price skates the 50DMA and 21DMA